At The Drive In

 How about you?
 Do you have a local drive-in?

-11 replies on “At The Drive In”
+11 responses to “At The Drive In”

-I never was in a drive-in.
+1. I never was in a drive-in.
 There is one nearby, but I guess the drive-in-culture is not that big in Germany.
 At least I can’t remember anyone even talking about it the last 15 years.

 We have some cool open-air-places during the summer, mostly at public swimming pools.
 When I was younger I went to those occasionally and brought a nice lying-chair or to the back-seat out of my old car.
 But sometimes they are not allowed to turn up the volume to a satisfactory level because of neighbours.

-I have vivid memories of going to see TRON at the local drive-in when I was but a wee lad… I remember laying on the roof of Dad’s pickup truck on a blanket (he kept yelling at me because one end of the blanket would keep falling across the windshield and blocking his view) with the little speaker thingie sitting next to me, enjoying the fresh air and totally in awe of the spectacle I was watching.
+3. I have vivid memories of going to see TRON at the local drive-in when I was but a wee lad… I remember laying on the roof of Dad’s pickup truck on a blanket (he kept yelling at me because one end of the blanket would keep falling across the windshield and blocking his view) with the little speaker thingie sitting next to me, enjoying the fresh air and totally in awe of the spectacle I was watching.

 If drive-ins were to make a comeback, I can guarantee I would go to more movies.
 Even with less-than-stellar sound, I’d MUCH rather sit in a lawn chair in the back of a truck and watch a movie with a breeze blowing than sit in an air conditioned theater.

-I agree with that wholeheartedly, Brian!
+5. I agree with that wholeheartedly, Brian!
 Honestly, I’ve never really understood why drive-in movies haven’t survived in my area.
 I’m in Wisconsin, granted, which means there are bad weather months… but I still don’t understand how you couldn’t make a profitable business model in the nicer months, especially considering the brisk tourist trade of my immediate area.
 To my untrained eye, it seems like there’d be less overhead overall: a leaf-blower to clean up trash each night (and a rake and bag when you’ve got it all piled up), maybe a lawnmower once in awhile, and a couple of people manning the concessions and gate. *shrug* Maybe it’s the cost of getting the movies themselves?

 There’s an old abandoned one about 10 minutes from my house… I wonder if anyone’s ever going to do anything with it.
 Hmmmm….

-Thanks for the info on the drive in.
+6. Thanks for the info on the drive in.
 I’ve been looking for one thats still open here in SC!
 Thats not too far away to drive.
 I totally agree with you about how underrated these are.
 We used to cram into cars for $10 car load night when I was younger.
 Good times, Good times

-We have a Drive In here in Valpo Indiana.
+7. We have a Drive In here in Valpo Indiana.
 The 49er.
 Nice place.
 We go a lot in the summer.
 We sat in Line to get in for almost an hour to see “Smithsonian and Star Trek.”

 It’s hard for a drive in to be successful because most people want to be in a climate controlled, surround sound, sticky floor setting to watch a movie.